Home field matters. Usually. Right?

 The Kansas City Chiefs sure didn’t think much of the Indianapolis Colts’ indoor home advantage in building a 38-10 third-quarter lead, although to be fair the Colts probably don’t win that game if they are on the road.

-Still … wild-card weekend featured a bizarre set of circumstances that appeared to diminish the home-field edge and briefly quiet talk about teams with better records having to go on the road.
+Still … the wild-card weekend featured a bizarre set of circumstances that appeared to diminish the home-field edge and briefly quiet talk about teams with better records having to go on the road.
 Both ones that did won their games.

 So will there be a tilt in the divisional round now that the top four teams are back in the mix?

 The Seattle Seahawks were not invincible at home this season — they just acted that way.
-The Tampa Bay Buccaneers almost took them down at CenturyLink Field in early November and they lost to the Arizona Cardinals there in Week 16.
+The Tampa Bay Buccaneers almost took them down at CenturyLink Field in early November and then lost to the Arizona Cardinals there in Week 16.

 The Seahawks did, however, paste this weekend’s opponents, the Saints, by 27 there a mere six weeks ago.
 But will the Saints be more ready for that environment this time around?
 You’d have to think the shock factor will be minimized somewhat.